Tdelaselle/ObsPy-AE/README.md

 ## About

-This script processes acoustic emission data stored in TXT files and converts it into an Obspy stream format, saved in mseed format or serialized with pickle.
+This script processes acoustic emission data stored in _txt_ or _tdms_ files and converts it into an ObsPy stream format, saved in mseed format or serialized with pickle.
 It uses command-line arguments to specify various parameters including data file paths, export formats, and sensor configurations.

 From Obspy documentation: